eerimoq/simba/doc/api-reference/kernel/timer.rst

 .. module:: timer
    :synopsis: Timers.

-Timers are started with a given timeout, and when the timer expires the timer callback function is called from interrupt context.
+Timers are started with a timeout, and when the time is up the timer expires and the timer callback function is called from interrupt context.

 The timeout resolution is the system tick period.
 Timeouts are always rounded up to the closest system tick.
-Tht is, a timer will never expire early, but may expire slightly late.
+That is, a timer can never expire early, but may expire slightly late.

 An application requiring timers with higher precision than the system